r0keb/r0keb.github.io/_posts/2025-04-04-Hello World.md

 - **Vulnerabilities**: Detailed analysis of known vulnerabilities within the Windows kernel.
 - **Intel Processor Architecture**: Understanding the evolution and features of Intel's microarchitectures.

-I will be publishing blogs every two weeks.
 If you have any questions about the content or specific topics, feel free to DM me on Twitter (X)!

 I hope we can navigate these difficult topics together and learn new things with each post.